nicholasf/ectypes.js/README.md

 ````

 This was meant to be a more ambitious testing factory library.
 For now drafts can support backbone.js models (and soon collections).

-Just include drafts-bb.js in your testing platform.
-Ensure that you also have Faker.js https://github.com/marak/Faker.js/

 I'll return to the rest of the library when time permits.